liuzixiaosz/LanguageTests/Gre/Words/Words.md

 Mother made me **scour** the family silver.

 Modern Maya in Guatemala and Mexico have also rushed to **debunk** the "prophesy".

-"We were speaking of a **hypothetical** case," I reminded him frostily.

 When I became a teenager I got very **squeamish**, and that interest totally disappeared.